peachgal/peachgal.github.io/about.md

 A place to include any other types of information that I'd like to include about myself.

-Here is a picture of me!
+Here are some pictures of me!

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")